OliverRedmanCooke/Typescript-API/README.md

 Once running, the api documentation can be found [here](http://localhost:3501/api-documentation)

-To the test suites, ensure you have the server running, then in another terminal run:
+To the test suites, use the following command:

 ```shell
 npm run test